 - Expensive

-The Mountain Laurel Designs SoloMid XL is our favorite one-person, double-wall fastpacking shelter because it is light, easy to pitch, super-durable, stormworthy, and supremely versatile, accommodating solo and partnered fastpacking trips.
-It has also stood the test of time, with one of our testers spending more than 120 nights in it without issue.
+The Mountain Laurel Designs SoloMid XL is our favorite one-person, double-wall fastpacking shelter because it is light, easy to pitch, super-durable, stormworthy, and supremely versatile.
+It accommodates solo and partnered fastpacking trips.
+One of our testers spent more than 120 nights in it without issue.

 The tarp weighs 16 ounces, and with sealed seams and long guylines, it’s still only 18.2 ounces.
 With the inner, this shelter becomes a fully enclosed tent weighing 30.1 ounces without stakes.
-It pitches with four stakes, but nine are recommended for a sturdy pitch.
+It pitches with four stakes, but we recommend nine for a sturdy pitch.
 With nine stakes, the whole package weighs just over two pounds.

 The rectangular base of this tent allows the fly to be pitched easily using only four stakes.
-This lets you escape the rain before setting up your sleeping area.
-This is impossible with most freestanding tents with a dedicated pole, which means the shelter comes with its own specific pole or poles rather than requiring a trekking pole.
+This will enable you to escape the rain before setting up your sleeping area, which is impossible with most freestanding tents with a dedicated pole.
+The shelter comes with its own specific pole or poles rather than requiring a trekking pole.

 While not as light as the Zpacks Hexamid Pocket Tarp with Doors — the lightest shelter on our list — this tent provides all-sided protection and enough space for two people without the inner at a very reasonable weight.
 Unlike many flat and shaped tarps on this list, this tent can pitch to the ground without sacrificing internal volume.

-For such a spacious shelter, this tent packs down very small, about 4 x 14 inches for the tarp, inner, and nine stakes, but it will squish down much smaller than that in your pack.
+For such a spacious shelter, this tent packs down very small: about 4 x 14 inches for the tarp, inner, and nine stakes.
+However, it will squish down much smaller than that in your pack.

 The only real bummer about this shelter is it’s pricey — $275 for the tarp alone and $455 when you include the inner.